-It will become legal to ride e-scooters on Britain's roads from Saturday, 4 July 2020.
+On 4 July 2020 it became legal to ride rental e-scooters being trialled on Britain’s roads.
 The change applies only to rentals with private scooters remaining illegal.

-Under the new rules set out by the DfT, local authorities and devolved administrations in England, Scotland and Wales can run e-scooter sharing schemes as part of a year-long trial.
+Under the new rules set out by the DfT, local authorities and devolved administrations in England, Scotland and Wales were able run e-scooter sharing schemes pilot schemes.
+Local authorities in Scotland and Wales declined to take part..
+More than 50 trials have taken place across England.
+Originally scheduled to last 12 months, these can now be extended to November 2022.

-Users will need to hold a provisional car, motorcycle or moped licence, and must be at least 16 years old.
-The speed limit will be 15.5mph (25km/h) and the scooters are banned from being used on pavements.
+Users must hold a provisional car, motorcycle or moped licence, and must be at least 16 years old.
+The speed limit of rental e-scooters is set at 15.5mph (25km/h) and the scooters are banned from being used on pavements.

-We’re concerned at the speed with which the government is moving forward with e-scooter trials and the loose guidance given to local authorities.
+Initially we were concerned at the speed with which the government was moving forward with e-scooter trials and the loose guidance given to local authorities.
+However, a much greater problem has emerged.

 E-scooters are harder to handle than bicycles.
 They have smaller wheels, the footplates are closer to the ground and if you meet a pothole you are much more likely to come off than if you are cycling.